sketchplugins/plugin-directory/README.md

 - [Perfecter](https://github.com/volorf/perfecter), by Oleg Frolov: Make great typography [Sketch plugin]
 - [Click Dummy](https://github.com/raureif/sketch-click-dummy), by Raureif: Export simple HTML click dummies to prototype interactivity.
 Just draw rectangles to create links between artboards.
 - [Sketch Measure](https://github.com/utom/sketch-measure), by utom: Make it a fun to create spec for developers and teammates!
 Automatically generating html page with one click, inspect all the design details including CSS Styles on it offline.
-- [sketch-exportsymbols](https://github.com/marianomike/sketch-exportsymbols), by Mike Mariano: Sketch Plugins
+- [Export Symbols](https://github.com/marianomike/sketch-exportsymbols), by Mike Mariano: Sketch Plugins
 - [FlipSize](https://github.com/apertureless/sketch-flip-size), by Jakub Juszczak: Flip the size of any artboard or shape
 - [Sketch Flex Layout](https://github.com/hrescak/sketch-flex-layout), by Matej Hrescak: Plugin for Sketch allowing for CSS Flexbox layouts using stylesheets and prototypes.
 - [Style Inventory](https://github.com/getflourish/sketch-style-inventory), by Florian Schulz: Generate a visual style sheet with all colors and text styles that you are using in Sketch.